At least 11 killed as passenger train collides with cargo train in India

 The rescue team brought the carriage down to the ground after hours of work and used iron cutters to cut it open, finding another three dead bodies, he said.

-The rescue and recovery operation ended early Wednesday, and movement of trains through the accident site has resumed, the official said.
+The rescue and recovery operation ended early on Wednesday, and movement of trains through the accident site has resumed, the official said.

 Among those declared dead was the driver of the passenger train.
-It’s co-driver, a woman, was critically injured and admitted to a private hospital, Agarwal said.
+His female co-driver was critically injured and admitted to a private hospital, Agarwal said.
 About 20 people were injured in the accident and are being treated at local hospitals.

-In a statement, network operator Indian Railways said it inquiry into the cause of the accident has been started.
+In a statement, the operator, Indian Railways, said an inquiry into the cause of the accident had been started.
 It also announced financial aid for families of the deceased and the injured.

-Chhattisgarh’s highest-elected official Vishnu Deo Sai offered his condolences to the bereaved families.
+Chhattisgarh’s highest elected official, Chief Minister Vishnu Deo Sai, offered his condolences to the bereaved families.

-Train collisions aren’t uncommon in India.
-More than 12 million people travel on India’s 14,000 trains each day across 64,000 kilometres of track.
-Despite government efforts to improve rail safety, several hundred accidents – some deadly – occur annually and are often blamed on human error or outdated signalling systems.
+Train collisions are not uncommon in India.
+More than 12 million people travel on the country’s 14,000 trains each day across 64,000km (about 40,000 miles) of track.
+Despite government efforts to improve rail safety, hundreds of accidents – some deadly – occur annually and are often blamed on human error or outdated signalling systems.

-A crash in the eastern part of the country in 2023 killed more than 280 people in what was one of India’s deadliest train disasters.
+A crash in the eastern state of Odisha in 2023 killed at least 288 people in what was one of India’s deadliest train disasters.

 Other forms of transport can also be perilous.
-Last month, a passenger bus erupted in flames after a crash with a motorcycle, killing at least 25 people and injuring several others in southern India.
+Last month, a passenger bus erupted in flames after a crash with a motorcycle, killing at least 25 people and injuring several others in the southern state of Andhra Pradesh.